ReentrantCoder/present/orm/code.md

 For my example, there are four different classes, Book, DVD, Media, and a driver class.
 Book and DVD are subclasses of Media.
 Book and DVD share the title attribute so that is stored in the Media class.
-Book has the author attribute but DVD does not.
+Book has the author attribute, but DVD does not.
 And vice-versa with the year attribute.

 In our driver, we want to make instances of Book and DVD, add them to a library, and